-Parent Interest Meetings: The Tillery Charter Academy has already held a successful Parent Interest Meeting on August 23, 2017 in Troy.
+Parent Interest Meetings: The Tillery Charter Academy has already held a

+If you have questions regarding the application process, please contact the Office of Charter Schools via email at deanna.townsend-smith@dpi.nc.gov. successful Parent Interest Meeting on August 23, 2017 in Troy.
 The Academy plans to have more community meetings that generate the same or more interest.
 At every meeting, board members will collect contact information of attendees to follow up and have them join our Community Outreach Team.
 This team will assist the board in going door-to-door notifying families about the opportunity to attend Tillery Charter Academy.